 There’s millions of online stores just like yours fighting for your audience’s attention.
 (Not to mention a certain 800-pound gorilla named “Amazon.”)
-That means if you want your online store to get noticed in 2022, you need a few creative marketing ideas up your sleeve to set your brand apart from the rest.
+So if you want your online store to get noticed, you’ll need a few creative marketing ideas up your sleeve to set your brand apart from the rest.

-In 2021, the number of online shoppers will reach 2.14 billion people.
+In 2021, the number of online shoppers reached 2.14 billion people.
 And that’s great if you own an e-commerce store, right?
 After all, you’d only need to convert 0.04% of online shoppers to reach your first million customers.
 You just need them to find you.

 Digital marketing for e-commerce is an art and a science, and user expectations for online shopping have dramatically increased over the past few years.
-So we’re sharing 24 creative marketing ideas, each with examples that you can borrow and make your own.
+So we’re sharing these creative marketing ideas, each with examples, that you can borrow and make your own.

 Creative content marketing ideas